KeesCBakker/disqus-server-client/packages/disqus-server-client/README.md

 - [x] Implemented using TypeScript, so we have types and you have auto-complete
 - [x] Uses Axios which gives use `Promises`, so you can use `async` and `await`
 - [x] Uses Node Cache to cache some endpoints, so your performance is better.
+- [x] All end points were generated from the <a href="https://disqus.com/api/docs/">Disqus API docs</a>, so you don't have to look them up.
+- [x] Forward compatible.
+If Disqus creates new end points, you can still use them by calling the `post`, `get` or the `request` method.

+Drawbacks from this method:
+- [ ] Not all end points are documented.
+- [ ] Not all end points have examples, so we could not generate all return typed.

 ## API
 Let's show some code.